It's a Beautiful Life (album)

-It's a Beautiful Life is the only studio album by English supergroup Freebass, featuring bassists Peter Hook (Joy Division, New Order), Gary Mounfield (The Stone Roses), Andy Rourke (The Smiths) and vocalist Gary Briggs (Haven).
+It's a Beautiful Life is the only studio album by the English supergroup Freebass, featuring bassists Peter Hook (Joy Division, New Order), Gary Mounfield (The Stone Roses), Andy Rourke (The Smiths) and vocalist Gary Briggs (Haven).
 It was released on 20 September 2010 through Hook's Haçienda Records label.
 The band broke up before the album's release.

 Background and music

 The album took around five years to finish.
-During the recording sessions, Haven singer Gary Briggs joined to the band and Rourke moved over to guitar.
+During the recording sessions, Haven singer Gary Briggs joined the band and Rourke moved over to guitar.
 Following Rourke's departure from the band, guitarist Nat Watson recorded the remaining guitar parts on the album.
 Freebass broke up before the physical release of the album, following a feud between Hook and Mounfield.
 Hook and Mounfield subsequently sorted out their differences.

 It's a Beautiful Life is an eclectic record, and its sound has been described as "a heady mix of modern rock, dub, and Northern soul."
 The album features reggae elements on songs such as dancehall-leaning "Stalingrad" and "Kill Switch, pt.
 141," which features a Jah Wobble-like bassline.
 The track "World Won't Wait" was described as "a forgotten late-'70s funk-rock hit; processed guitar bounces from speaker to speaker to fill up the sonic space, while synthesizer accents give the track a dark modern feel."
 Tracks “Not Too Late” and “The God Machine” feature a 1980s new wave-inspired sound, "with percussion that swings between The Cure-meets-REM."